Rudolph Aronson: European study trip

 After the success of his waltz, Aronson felt encouraged to go to a study trip throughout Europe.
-Accompanied by his three sisters, Aronson left for his trip shortly after his mothers death.
+Accompanied by his three sisters, Aronson left for his trip shortly after his mother's death.
 After arriving in Paris in 1874, Aronson became a pupil of Émile Durand at the Conservatoire de Paris where he studied harmony, counterpoint, instrumentation and musical composition for three years.
 While in Paris, he completed numerous compositions which most notably included the "Marche Triomphale", which was performed at the Johann Strauss Monster Concert in Berlin on June 17, 1876.
 In August 1876, he then travelled to Bayreuth where he experienced the first Bayreuth Festival, and later reported his experiences to the American Register of Paris.

 In May 1887, upon his return from his study trip, he performed numerous of his waltzes, which were originally composed for the Centennial Exposition, at a concert in Gilmore's Garden which was organized by Patrick Gilmore.